SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/intra_id.md

 uuid: 19cd2ed6-f90c-47f7-a46b-974354a107bb
-name: Azure Active Directory
+name: Microsoft Entra ID (Azure AD)
 type: intake

 ## Overview

-**Azure Active Directory** is a cloud-based Identity and Rights management service.
+**Microsoft Entra ID (Azure AD) ** is a cloud-based Identity and Rights management service.
 The service is developed and managed by Microsoft Corp.

 {!_shared_content/operations_center/detection/generated/suggested_rules_19cd2ed6-f90c-47f7-a46b-974354a107bb_do_not_edit_manually.md!}